saiTumm/FinViz-Webscraping/README.md

 Future Goals:

+- Update ReadMe with better visuals and clean up code
+- Reformat the current state to follow more OOPs
 - Incorporate Alpha Vantage API to track the stock price at both the start and end of the day
-- Train an ML model with day-by-day data to simulate/project what the stock price will be in real-time after each headline.
+- Train an ML model with day-by-day data to simulate/project what the stock price will be in real time after each headline.